 Another hotel we’ve stayed at in Matsumoto is the Matsumoto Marunouchi Hotel which was in a great location walking distance from all the popular attractions and many restaurants in Matsumoto.
 While the hotel rooms are a little dated in decor, they are clean and well-kept.
 In addition, they are extremely spacious!
 They also have a designated parking area for those traveling by car.

 Like many places in Japan, Matsumoto has its own unique food culture.
 For starters, the Nagano Prefecture is one of the main producers of soba so it’s no surprise that many soba shops are readily found in Matsumoto.
 In addition to soba, the Nagano Prefecture produces nearly half of Japan’s miso making it a popular addition to many dishes and desserts.
 Local specialties include sanzokuyaki (Matsumoto-style fried chicken), Shinshu soba, and locally brewed sake!

 Nakamachi Cafe offers light breakfast and lunch fare alongside specialty roasted coffee.
-I personally recommend ordering their soufflé pancakes which have a fluffy, chiffon cake texture and are drizzled with a homemade berry compote.
+I recommend ordering their soufflé pancakes which have a fluffy, chiffon cake texture and are drizzled with a homemade berry compote.
 If you aren’t a fan of berries, they also have regular maple syrup or a kinako and azuki topping which is a roasted soybean flour and red bean – two of the best flavors in my opinion!

 Location: 3 Chome-3-17 Central, Matsumoto, Nagano 390-0811, Japan // MAP